Coffee Candy – An Addictive Treat You Never Knew You Needed

 In other words, coffee doesn’t just make life sweeter; it makes candy sweeter, too.

-Home Grounds suggests the coffee-flavored candies from United Coffee Candy if you’re looking for the best overall coffee candy.
-With a balanced, creamy flavor, this coffee candy will satisfy both the straight-black coffee lover and the cafe latte connoisseur at the office.
+Home Grounds suggests the coffee-flavoured candy from Bali’s Best if you’re looking for the best overall coffee candy.
+With a real coffee flavour and a rich espresso filling, this coffee candy will satisfy the coffee connoisseur.

-What’s your favorite coffee candy?
+What’s your favourite coffee sweet?
 Let us know by dropping a comment below, in our Home Grounds Facebook group, or by following us on Instagram.

 Yes, most coffee candies contain caffeine if they are made with real coffee.
 However, read the label carefully, as some coffee candies only use coffee extract and are caffeine free.